deyan18/deyan18/README.md

 ### Hi there 👋🏻

-I'm Deyan and I'm passionate about iOS development and artificial intelligence
+I'm Deyan and I'm passionate about iOS development and artificial intelligence.
+For a comprehensive view of my projects, I invite you to explore my website at [deyanstanchev.com](http://deyanstanchev.com/)

 - 🔭 I’m currently working as a machine learning researcher at the University of Seville
 - 👨🏻‍🎓 I have a Master's Degree in Software Engineering: Cloud, Data, and Information Technology Management